HealthXCross

 Poster 09/02/2023 | 1 MB |

-PhD in engineering, expert in open data and a professional communicator, Bressan will illustrate emergent forms of science communication.
-She will discuss them in the context of the current political moment in which EU is transitioning to open data and enhanced society's engagement into science.
+Seminar by Federica Bressan, expert in open data and professional communicator, illustrating emergent forms of science communication.
+Discussion about the current EU transitioning to open data and enhanced society's engagement into science.

 ![]() |